-FastLane Users: Select this program solicitation number from the pull down list.
+FastLane Users: Select this MRI program solicitation number from the pull down list.
 Where asked to identify the NSF Unit of Consideration, select the most appropriate Division within an NSF Directorate or the most appropriate Office to consider your proposal.
 "Major Research Instrumentation" will be automatically selected as the program for your proposal.
-Selection of more than one unit for consideration is encouraged for multi-/cross-/inter-/trans-disciplinary efforts (Pls are especially encouraged to submit a list of suggested reviewers, as a Single-Copy Document, for these types of proposals - see the GPG or NSF Grants.gov Application Guide for additional information).
+Selection of more than one unit for consideration may facilitate review of multi-/cross-/inter-/trans-disciplinary efforts when two or more research areas are significantly involved (Pls are especially encouraged to submit a list of suggested reviewers, as a Single-Copy Document, for these types of proposals - see the GPG or NSF Grants.gov Application Guide for additional information).